bl831/bl831-web/faq/index.md

 ## How do I get a strategy?

-type `index` and the Elves will guide you through it.
+Type `index` and the Elves will guide you through it.

 ## How do I process my data set?